CiiDub/cursor_tricks/Readme.md

 _* Its odd to me that this doesn’t auto indent_
 - _Command Option Return_ to encapsulate the curser or new line.

 I like this a lot.
 I find I’m simplifying my Clippings and using less of them.
-I don’t have to think a head just to use a fancy insert with a bunch of placeholders.
+I don’t have to think ahead just to use a fancy clipping with a bunch of placeholders.
 This works really well with me in the flow of things.

 ### Menu Scripts